Skip to main content

 Jurisdictional Interplay and Regulatory Gaps

 The application of these laws is not always straightforward and can depend on the specific design of the wellness program.
-A program that is part of a is subject to HIPAA’s nondiscrimination and privacy rules.
+A program that is part of a group health plan is subject to HIPAA’s nondiscrimination and privacy rules.
 If that same program includes disability-related inquiries or medical examinations, it is also subject to the ADA’s voluntariness and confidentiality requirements.

 If it requests genetic information, including family medical history, it must also comply with GINA’s strict prohibitions on incentives and its confidentiality mandates.